Lossless smoothing of renewable power

 The ideal predictive smoothing (IPLPF) is simulated by means of a LPF, ex-post excited by the future signal GI(t+Δt) where GI(t) is measured and the lead time interval Δt eliminates the LPF’s time lag.

-Smoothing by IPLPF vs by LPF
+Smoothing by IPLPF vs LPF

 LPF tuning